nais/doc/docs/security/auth/azure-ad/usage.md

       "token_type" : "Bearer"
     }
     ```

+        !!! tip "Token Caching"

+            The `expires_in` field denotes the lifetime of the token in seconds.

+            **Cache and reuse the token until it expires** to minimize network latency impact.

+            A safe cache key for client credentials tokens is `key = $scope`.

     - The token returned from Azure AD will have an `aud` claim with a value equal to the client ID of the downstream API.
 Your resource server does not need to validate this token.

 2. Your resource server performs the request to the downstream API by using the token as a [Bearer token](../concepts/tokens.md#bearer-token).